Step 28 – Deceased Estate Administration Guide

 - agreement with the Beneficiaries to monetise all assets to distribute cash only.

-In the above situations, Capital Gains Tax applies at the time of sale and should be included in the deceased person’s tax return as outlined in Step 32 – Prepare and Lodge Tax Returns.
+In the above situations, Capital Gains Tax applies at the time of sale and should be included in the deceased person's tax return as outlined in Step 32 – Preparing the Deceased Estate Tax Return – Death & Taxes.

 The Capital Gains Tax is calculated based on the difference between the property value on the date of death (when the property transfers from the deceased person) and the initial purchase value.